 READ MORE | Calvinism in the Netherlands: why are the Dutch so Calvinist in nature?

 Tolerance, by the way, isn’t even a positive term when it means that you “allow someone to be different, even though you’re actually against it.”
-That seems pretty passive-aggressive to me, so why the hell do we even want it to be a cornerstone of the Dutch identity.
+That can be pretty passive-aggressive, so why do we even want it to be a cornerstone of the Dutch identity.
 Get rid of it.
 Erase it from our collective memory.
-NOW PLEASE.

 The Netherlands got rich off colonial trade